vercel/next.js/docs/basic-features/built-in-css-support.md

 ## FAQ

-### Does it work with JavaScript disabled?
+### Does it work with JavaScript turned off?

-Yes, if you disable JavaScript the CSS will still be loaded in the production build (`next start`).
+Yes, if you turned off JavaScript the CSS will still be loaded in the production build (`next start`).
 During development, we require JavaScript to be enabled to provide the best developer experience with [Fast Refresh](https://nextjs.org/blog/next-9-4#fast-refresh).

 ## Related